Valentino Pascucci

 Valentino Martin Pascucci (born November 17, 1978) is an American former professional baseball first baseman and outfielder.
 He played in Major League Baseball (MLB) for the Montreal Expos and New York Mets, and in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.
 He batted and threw right-handed.

 In 2014, he transitioned to the role of hitting coach for the Mets' SingleaA affiliate, the Savannah Sand Gnats.
 In 2016, he was named the hitting coach for the St. Lucie Mets.

 Career

 High school

 Pascucci attended Gahr High School in Cerritos, CA.

 College

-Pascucci was originally drafted by the Milwaukee Brewers in the 11th round of the 1996 Major League Baseball draft, but he chose to go to college instead.
+Pascucci was originally drafted by the Milwaukee Brewers in the 11th round of the 1996 Major League Baseball draft, but he chose to attend college instead.
 He attended college at the University of Oklahoma for two years, from –.
 He was originally a pitcher, compiling a 4-0 win-loss record with two saves and 64 strikeouts in 58 innings pitched.

 Montreal Expos

-The Montreal Expos selected him in the 15th round of the 1999 Major League Baseball draft.
+The Montreal Expos selected him in the fifteenth round of the 1999 Major League Baseball draft.
 He began his professional career as a position player.